threefoldfoundation/info_sdk/src/gettingstarted/testnet/testnet_3bot_get_hosted.md

 You can get a hosted 3Bot on testnet [here](https://deploy3bot.testnet.grid.tf).
 Browse to the website and log in using your ThreeFold Connect app.
-Please, make sure to have a [TFT funded stellar testnet wallet](testnet_wallet_interstellar), so you can extend the lifetime of your 3Bot once deployed.
+Please, make sure to have a TFT funded Stellar wallet, such as the [Threefold Connect App](threefold:threefold_connect) so you can extend the lifetime of your 3Bot once deployed.
+The same tokens are used, however pricing for capacity on testnet is cheaper than on mainnet (1/10 dd.
+March 2021)

 Once you're in, you can either `Deploy a new 3bot`, or you can view the hosted 3Bots that you have created before for recovery (`View my existing 3Bots`).
 All 3Bots are backed up, so recovery is possible.